TYPESCRIPT

 TypeScript Conditional Types: Syntax, Behavior, and Practical Examples

-This means: if A is assignable to B, then the type is X; otherwise, it is Y.
+This means: if type T is assignable to type U, then use type X; otherwise, use type Y.

 Example: